FRRouting/frr/doc/user/zebra.rst

 .. option:: -n, --vrfwnetns

+   .. deprecated:: 10.3
+      Use the global :ref:`-w / --vrfwnetns <common-invocation-options>` option instead, which applies to all daemons uniformly.

    When *Zebra* starts with this option, the VRF backend is based on Linux network namespaces.
 That implies that all network namespaces discovered by ZEBRA will create an associated VRF.
-The other daemons will operate on the VRF VRF defined by *Zebra*, as usual.
+The other daemons will operate on the VRF defined by *Zebra*, as usual.
 If this option is specified when running *Zebra*, one must also specify the same option for *mgmtd*.

-   This options is deprecated.
-Please use the global -w option instead.

-   .. seealso:: :ref:`zebra-vrf`
+   .. seealso:: :ref:`zebra-vrf`, :ref:`common-invocation-options`

 .. option:: -z <path_to_socket>, --socket <path_to_socket>